-Ilham (he/him/his) is a first year MS student in civil systems engineering.
-He holds a bachelor’s degree in civil engineering from Universitas Muhammadiyah Aceh, Indonesia (2017) and a master’s degree in civil engineering from Georgia Institute of Technology (2021), where he was a Fulbright scholar.
+Ilham (he/him/his) is a second-year PhD student in civil systems engineering.
+He holds bachelor’s degrees in civil engineering from University of Muhammadiyah Aceh and in English education from the State Islamic University of Ar-Raniry in Banda Aceh, Indonesia.
+He also holds a master’s degree in civil engineering from Georgia Institute of Technology in Atlanta, GA, where he was a Fulbright scholar.

 Previously, Ilham worked at Tsunami and Disaster Mitigation Research Center iin Banda Aceh, Indonesia, where he enjoys working in the field and with communities to educate and to collect data for research.
 He also disseminated research findings in various forms, including social media infographics and policy briefs.
 He is proud to have made such contributions as co-developing a document that sets the city’s goals and actions in mitigating the impacts of sea level rise due to climate change.
 The document was signed and enacted by the Mayor of Banda Aceh in 2020.

 When not geeking out about disaster risk reduction or sustainable development, you will find Ilham in the kitchen cooking spicy Indonesian food or on the couch watching cartoons.
 You may also run into him on your daily hikes.

 - MS in Civil Engineering, Georgia Institute of Technology, 2021

 - BS in Civil Engineering, Universitas Muhammadiyah Aceh, 2017